 For better understanding of the solid waste problem, solid waste was collected and analysed from few departments and facilities of the campus.
 These include CCD, restaurant, hostel, guest houses and departments like zoology, botany, chemistry, geology, electronics, biotechnology and environmental science.
-The results are shown in Table 6.
-The survey study revealed that
+The results are shown in Table 3.5.

-Table 6.
+Table 3.5.
 Amount of solid waste generated by various facilities in the university